Table of Contents

 • Direct deposit form.
 Some employers may let you use a direct deposit form without a voided check.
 In this case, ensure you complete your bank information correctly.

 • Preview a check.
 Some financial institutions let you “preview” your checks on your bank or credit union’s website before you order them online.
-If your financial insulation allows this, you might be able to print out the preview and write “VOID” across it.
+If your financial institution allows this, you might be able to print out the preview and write “VOID” across it.

 The Takeaway

 Interested in opening an online bank account?
-When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
+When you sign up for a SoFi Checking and Savings account with eligible direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.

 FAQ

-How do I void a blank check?
+Can I void a blank check?

 You can’t void a check you have already sent.
 You’ll have to cancel the check.
 To do this, first make sure the check hasn’t cleared yet.
 Then, make sure you have your account number, check number, dollar amount, and date you wrote on the check.
 Contact your bank or credit union to stop payment.
 This action may require a fee.